Browse Tutorials

 Various configuration options for AJAX Helpers

 The AjaxOptions class defines properties that allow you to specify callbacks for different stages in the AJAX request life cycle.
-There are following properties provided by AjaxOptions class for AJAX helpers:
+There are following properties provided by the AjaxOptions class for AJAX helpers:

 Property